 Treatment of Neuropathic Corneal Pain:

-In addition to reducing inflammation of the ocular surface using treatments such as topical anti-inflammatory medications, amniotic membranes, autologous serum, topical recombinant corneal nerve growth factor (Oxervate), and others, effective treatment of neuropathic corneal pain must also target the central component using medications such as Gabapentin, Cymbalta, Naltrexone, and/or Lyrica.
+In addition to reducing inflammation of the ocular surface using treatments such as topical anti-inflammatory medications, amniotic membranes, autologous serum, Oxervate* a topical recombinant corneal nerve growth factor, and others, effective treatment of neuropathic corneal pain must also target the central component using medications such as Gabapentin, Cymbalta, Naltrexone, and/or Lyrica.